Helping People with Disabilities in Taiwan

 Read this inspiring story – A New Dawn In Taiwan with Canadian Roots

-Myriad Canada’s role is to carry out charitable activities across the globe in accordance with its charitable purposes.
+Myriad Canada’s role is to carry out charitable projects across the globe in accordance with its charitable purposes.
 We control and monitor the use of funds and the progress of charitable activities to ensure that donations made to Myriad Canada have the greatest impact in accordance with donors’ expressed wishes.
 As a member of the Myriad Alliance with offices in Canada, the US, Europe, Asia and Australia, Myriad Canada has a vast international network and extensive practical expertise.

 How to support this project?